Home Programs Equipment About AAI Calendar Contact

 Our History in Bolivia

-The following is an excerpt from an expedition dispatch dispatch from AAI's July 2006 from Part 3 (the Illimani Expedition) of our Bolivia program.
+The following is an excerpt from an expedition dispatch dispatch from AAI's July 2006 from the Illimani Expedition of our Bolivia program.
 Reading AAI guide Jason Martin's reflection on our history in Bolivia underscores the unique nature of this trip and we thought you might enjoy learning more about the experience through his words.

 Jason Martin called in on Wednesday (July 19) after arriving at the base camp for Illimani at 16,000 feet, the team's next objective.
 The team, now consisting of Jason, Scott, and Mattias, plans on making the ascent to high camp tomorrow, and then going for the summit the day after that (July 21).